 Unit 5: General Insurance

-Such person will have a Claim on you.
-Also there could be claims on you while you are performing your professional duties.
+Such a person will have a Claim on you.
+Also, there could be claims on you while you are performing your professional duties.
 A Doctor may be subject to a claim for negligence in treating a patient.

-We have covered the complete guide on CBSE Banking and Insurance Class 10 syllabus 2019.
-Feel free to ask any question related to CBSE Banking and Insurance Class 10 syllabus in the comment section below.
+We have covered the complete guide on CBSE Banking and Insurance Class 10 Syllabus 2020.
+Feel free to ask any questions related to CBSE Banking and Insurance Class 10 syllabus in the comment section below.